vlapsley/docker-minetest-0.4.16/README.md

 [appurl]: http://www.minetest.net/
 [hub]: https://hub.docker.com/r/linuxserver/minetest/

 This image is based on the [LinuxServer.io][linuxserverurl] build at [DockerHub][hub].
-Instead of running a server with the development verion of Minetest, this server runs stable version 0.4.16
+Instead of running a server with the development version of Minetest, this server runs stable version 0.4.16

 # vlapsley/minetestserver-0.4.16
 [Minetest][appurl] (server) is a near-infinite-world block sandbox game and a game engine, inspired by InfiniMiner, Minecraft, and the like.